-13 Edited into The Age of Stupid is a news interview with Sir David King, scientific advisor to the government, who suggests that global warming cannot be discounted as a factor in increasing both the incidence and severity of hurricanes.
+9 Edited into The Age of Stupid is a news interview with Sir David King, scientific advisor to the government, who suggests that global warming cannot be discounted as a factor in increasing both the incidence and severity of hurricanes.

-14 See Lovelock, The Vanishing Face of Gaia: A Final Warning, (New York: Basic Books, 2009) offers a consolidated and comprehensive variation on the theme of his work to date.
-He emphasises throughout that the planet is a 'system' and 'she' - this is how he genders the planet throughout - is 'intelligent'.
+10 Lovelock, The vanishing face of Gaia: a final warning, (New York: Basic Books, 2009) offers a consolidated and comprehensive variation on the theme of his work to date.
+He emphasises throughout that the planet is a "system" and "she" - this is how he genders the planet throughout - is "intelligent".
 She knows how to self-regulate her life-activities and temperature.
-Global 'heating' is the term that Lovelock often chooses.
+Global "heating" is the term that Lovelock often chooses.
 He emphasises that our collective production of green house gases could cause the death of the Gaia system, without whom (which?) we cannot survive.
-'Our error is to take more than the earth renews' (p.
+"Our error is to take more than the earth renews" (p.
 247).

-15 For a history of global warming see Spencer E. Weart, The Discovery of Global Warming: Revised and Expanded Edition (Cambridge Mass.: Harvard University Press, 2003).
+11 For a history of global warming see Spencer E. Weart, The discovery of global warming: revised and expanded edition (Cambridge Mass.: Harvard University Press, 2003).

-already broken out, whether this was Katrina (2005) or the devastating floods in Bangladesh (2004).
+itself requires having enough land for arable farming.
+If sea levels do rise to critical levels there will be an unstoppable state of emergency that features eco-refugees and insufficient living space.
+Yet such emergencies have already broken out, whether this was Katrina (2005) or the devastating floods in Bangladesh (2004).
 Contemporary bare life is constantly in a state of emergency only half acknowledged and half denied.
 Sustainability and contemporary capitalism relate to each other agonistically.
-In the 'Critique', Benjamin refers to the 'mythic manifestation of immediate violence' which 'shows itself fundamentally identical with all legal violence'.
+In the "Critique", Benjamin refers to the "mythic manifestation of immediate violence" which "shows itself fundamentally identical with all legal violence" (Benjamin, 1978, p.
+296).
 Here, Benjamin aligns the violence of the State with the violence rendered by the gods.
-Benjamin's concept of 'legal' or State violence means grappling with his concept of mythical violence.
+Benjamin's concept of "legal" or State violence means grappling with his concept of mythical violence.